kjaitken/Micturition_readings/README.md

 The python file can be found here: https://github.com/kjaitken/Micturition_readings/blob/main/rat_voiding9.ipynb

+Input data should be in csv format with time in minutes in column 1, then further columns as many as needed, for your data.
+For our experimental use, standard numbers of columns covered 11 hours, with the first 30-60 minutes removed as the system settled.
+If measurements are more than once per minute, a conversion factor will be needed to convert to 1 minute.
+This is included in a commented out section as it is not always needed.

 Please reference this repository and me and Martin in your methods!
 Any questions or queries: you can find me at the DIYBio/ HackLab Toronto and karen.aitken@alumni.utoronto.ca.
-Previous work was performed at the hospital for sick children under Dr. DJ Bagli.
+Previous work was performed at the Hospital for Sick Children under Dr. DJ Bagli.